 STEM in the City wants to thank our generous funders who supported the program and learning of the students through scholarships.

-Registration is now open for Wheelock College’s STEM in the City Summer Camp with one or two-week options running July 18, 2016 through July 29, 2016.
+Registration is now open for Wheelock College’s STEM in the City Summer Camp with one or two-week options from July 17-28, 2017.